Is It Bad to Drive with a Dirty Air Filter?

 If it needs replacing:

-- Insert the replacement air filter in the casing, the same way up as the one you removed.
+- Once purchased, insert the air filter replacement in the casing, the same way up as the one you removed.
 The new air filter must be the right fit or identical to the one you removed.
 Consult the owner’s manual if in doubt.

 - Close the cover of its housing and refix any screws.